Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 - Action:
   - Open test/http/ProcessorService.http file.
   - Change the username to alice.
-  - Go to  Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).
+  - Go to  Line 119 and Click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.

 - Results:
-  - ✅ Here is a sample audit log **SensitiveDataRead** for 1 customer entity.
+  - ✅ Here is a sample audit log event **SensitiveDataRead** for 1 customer entity.
 In your log, the timestamp matches the current timestamp.
     ```
     [odata] - GET /odata/v4/processor/Customers
     [cds] - connect to audit-log > audit-log-to-console
-    [audit-log] - SensitiveDataRead: {
+    [audit-log] - SensitiveDataRead: {  // SensitiveDataRead event generated
       data_subject: {
         id: { ID: '1004155' },
         role: 'Customer',